kannanspeed/repete/README.md

 # Repetee - Voice Pronunciation Practice App

-A free, simple AI-powered voice pronunciation scoring application.
-Repetee displays words for users to repeat, then uses the Web Speech API to evaluate pronunciation and provide a score.
+A free, simple AI-powered voice pronunciation application.
+Repetee displays words for users to repeat, then uses the Web Speech API to evaluate pronunciation and provide feedback.

 ## Features

 - Display of words for pronunciation practice
 - Voice recognition using browser's built-in SpeechRecognition API
-- Pronunciation scoring based on similarity and confidence
+- Pronunciation evaluation based on similarity
-- Visual feedback with a score bar
+- Visual feedback on pronunciation accuracy
 - Responsive design for mobile and desktop

 ## Technologies Used